xu1718191411/Sudoku/README.md

 Step by Step you can up your level to the highest level.On the other hand you can also put down your level.
 For example
 if you are now in the level3 and you have not only added several assumptions in level1's chance but also have added several assumptions on level2 and level3's change.If you click level1 button here it means you think the assumptions in level2 and level3 if wrong so you have to give up your efforts during level2 and level3.
+Step by Step you can preview the order of cells of each level.
+For example
+If you have give 5 assumptions in level1 and you want to know the first order of level1's assumption and the fouth order of level1's assumption.You can click show level1 start point button and you will see the highlight cell of the first order of level1's assumptions.By clicking the "show level1 end point" button and "show level1 prev point" button the fouth order cell of level1 assumption will be highlighted.